tatortrechts/data.tatortrechts.de/docs/Topology.md

 ### Data in the report
 * Date of the incident
-...First text element of the report DIV, preceding the location: 22.06.2018 - Bergen
+...
+First text element of the report DIV, preceding the location: 22.06.2018 - Bergen
 * Place of the incident in plain text
-...First text element of the report DIV, added after the date.
+...
+First text element of the report DIV, added after the date.
-...The neighborhood is given wrapped in a following SPAN and an I ...22.06.2018 - Bergen <span class="small"><i>(Vorpommern-Ruegen)</i></span>
+...
+The neighborhood is given wrapped in a following SPAN and an I ...
+22.06.2018 - Bergen <span class="small"><i>(Vorpommern-Ruegen)</i></span>
 * Description of the incident
-...A text element wrapped between 2 closed (!) </p> tags
+...
+A text element wrapped between 2 closed (!) </p> tags
 * Source
-...Wrapped in a SPAN inside the last P of the report's DIV ...<span class="small">Quelle: Polizei</span>
+...
+Wrapped in a SPAN inside the last P of the report's DIV ... <span class="small">Quelle: Polizei</span>
 ### Note
 The reports can be filtered by Landkreis, Motiv, and Delikt.
 This is done with a POST request to https://www.lobbi-mv.de/lobbi-neu/index.php?inhalt=chronik_gewalt